Miquel Costa i Llobera: Success of Horacianes, and pilgrimage

 The same year, he gave the inaugural address of the Barcelona Floral Games and participated in the International Congress of the Catalan Language.
 In 1907 he published Poesies, a revisited edition of the work he had already published in 1885.

-Later in 1907, the author, accompanied by other Majorcans such as Maria Antonia Salvá, began a pilgrimage through the Middle East, which ended in Palestine and the Holy Land.
+Later in 1907, the author, accompanied by other Majorcans such as the poet Maria Antònia Salvà, began a pilgrimage through the Middle East, which ended in Palestine and the Holy Land.
 Costa i Llobera kept a diary of the trip, captured in the book Visions de Palestina (1908).
 Thereby the poet expressed the sensations and impressions that the sacred sites produced on him.
 The same year, Costa i Llobera gave the inaugural address of the Jocs Florals of Girona.

+Final years

-After the events of the Tragic Week, the poet diminished his pace of literary production.
-He published two exercises of Via crucis (1907-1908) and the Sermons panegírics (1916).
+After the events of the Tragic Week in Catalonia, the poet decided to diminish his pace of literary production.
+He published two exercises of Via crucis (1907–1908) and the Sermons panegírics (1916).
 In 1919 he was appointed corresponding member of the Institute of Catalan Studies.
 At that time, he translated texts by Virgil, Petrarch, Victor Hugo and Dante Alighieri.
 Between 1912 and 1922 he translated the hymns of Prudentius.

 In 1922, he died in Palma de Mallorca, Spain, suddenly in the pulpit, while preaching.
 His body was buried in the family pantheon of the cemetery of Pollença, which proclaimed him an illustrious son.
 The process of his beatification is open.